-, Typology ALL A Absence or very negligible presence of alterations in the continuity of sediment and wood flux that is, there are no significant obstacles or interceptions to the free passage of solid materia related to transversal and/or crossing structures (e.g. bridge with no piers or wide span, etc.). В Slight alteration flow along the fractions of be bridges with ma sizes of wood In in the continuity of sediment and wood flux, that is, most solid material is able to e reach.
-Depositional forms may exist, indicating sedimentation of the coarsest adload by crossing structures and/or groins, but with no complete interception (e.g. arrow spans and piers, series of consolidation check dams in mountain areas); larger is held by bridge piers and/or open check dams. С Strong alterati depositional for strongly interc on in the continuity of sediment and wood flux, that is, a strong discontinuity of prms (sediments) exist in upstream and downstream structures because bedload is epted (e.g. not filled weirs or check dams).
+, TYPOLOGY ALL A Absence or very negligible presence of alterations in the continuity of sediment and wood flux that is, there are no significant obstacles or interceptions to the free passage of solid materia related to transversal and/or crossing structures (e.g. bridge with no piers or wide span, etc.). В Slight alteration in the continuity of sediment and wood flux, that is, most solid material is able to flow along the reach.
+Depositional forms may exist, indicating sedimentation of the coarsest fractions of bedload by crossing structures and/or groins, but with no complete interception (e.g. bridges with narrow spans and piers, series of consolidation check dams in mountain areas); larger sizes of wood is held by bridge piers and/or open check dams. С Strong alteration in the continuity of sediment and wood flux, that is, a strong discontinuity of depositional forms (sediments) exist in upstream and downstream structures because bedload is strongly intercepted (e.g. not filled weirs or check dams).